synw/django-chartflo/README.md

 Charts for the lazy ones in Django.
 Features:

-- Generate charts using pure python: no javascript to write
-- Compose dashboards using the pre-generated charts
+- Compose dashboards using pre-generated html charts.
+Available widgets:
+   - Simple number
+   - Number with threshold and progress bar
+   - Sparklines
+   - Datatables

+- Run generators to rebuild the dashboards on fresh data

 Check the [documentation](http://django-chartflo.readthedocs.io/en/latest/index.html) for the install and usage instructions